Google3616/ExtendedBF/README.md

  ^ #increment by 1
 ```

 You can also print the current cell, ask for user input, and loop commands.
-Here is the lexicon for the basic Brainfuck language:
+Here is the lexicon for the basic Brainf\*\*k language:

 ```
 <     move left in the stack